scottcolfer/scottcolfer.github.io/_posts/blog.md

-Why I blog

 I've been figuring things out for the last couple of years and blog posts have been a critical part of my career development.
 This post is intended to summarise and share the reasons that I've found blogging to be so helpful.

-blogged to figure things out for the last couple of years.

 ## Context

-Specifically: what does it mean to move from product management to product leadership?
+The short version is: how do I develop as a product leader when product leadership is a relatively new concept and there's relatively little out there that's genuinely useful?

+Longer version:

+- I've shifted from product management to product leadership in the last few yeas and have needed to figure out what this means in practice
+- Product leadership is relatively new.
+Roles like 'Senior Product Manager' and 'Lead Product Manager' can actually mean 'really busy product manager' in practice.
+Roles like 'Head of Product' can sometimes mean 'glorified people manager' in practice.
+There's some way to go until product leadership roles are understood and used well
+- I don't have a product leaders responsible for my support and developmet (I've only had more senior product managers above me for 6 months in the last 4 years)
+- There's a **lot** of guidance and training on product management but relatively little on product leadership (which often takes the form of 'stakeholder management' workshops).

+## Action

 Leaders lead - that means going first - https://scottcolfer.com/product-management-handbook/ Leadership is a gap

-Don't have product leaders above me.
-I haven't had a more senior product leader above me for 3 years = have had activity managers but little professional coaching

-## Action

 Talk about: